Lonelycat1/Community-nullmodel/README.md

 # **Community Nullmodel**
 ## Project Description：
-This project is a test program for community detection benchmark network construction based on null model, which aims to reconstruct the network according to the user's requirements to generate a suitable artificial network.
+&ensp; This project is a test program for community detection benchmark network construction based on null model, which aims to reconstruct the network according to the user's requirements to generate a suitable artificial network.
 The project has two parts, as follow:
 ***
 ### ***Part 1:* Maintain the mesoscale network feature test program**
 **mesoscale_benchmark_test**